 Your child's heart activity may be tested.
 This can be done with an electrocardiogram (EKG).

-- Pericardiocentesis—fluid around the heart is removed with a needle
+- Pericardiocentesis to remove fluid around the heart using a needle

-- Pericadiectomy—the sac around the heart is removed—rarely done
+- Pericardiectomy to remove the sac around the heart (rare)

 This content is reviewed regularly and is updated when new and relevant evidence is made available.
 This information is neither intended nor implied to be a substitute for professional medical advice.
 Always seek the advice of your physician or other qualified health provider prior to starting any new treatment or with questions regarding a medical condition.